mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 app:startup Morgan enabled... +0ms
 ```

 Now next time I run this application, maybe I don't want to see any debugging information.
-So we can reset this *environment variable*
+So we can reset this *environment variable* to nothing, run the application again, we no longer see the debugging message.
+Or we may want to see debugging messages for multiple namespaces.
+So we can set our *environment variable* to *export DEBUG=app:startup,app:db*.
+With this, we'll see the debugging messages in these two namespaces.

+Or if you want to see all the debugging messages for our app namespace, we can use a wild card